digvijay-rathod/ny-demo/README.md

 # ny-demo
-this is demo for github class
+this is demo for github class..